 Regardless of my lab being generally full for the forseeable future, please read on if you are interested in finding out some general advice about getting involved with graduate research in my lab, and general advice on graduate school in general.

 There are generally two ways to get into graduate school, especially if your interests are to work on expensive-to-study large mammals such as ungulates and their predators, such as I do.
 First, find an advisor with existing projects that have funded graduate positions and at least partial funding for the expensive field activities.
 Second, enterprising and motivated students can develop graduate projects with employers such as government agencies, secure some funding, and then team up with an advisor to initiate the project.
-I strongly encourage exceptional students to apply for NSF's Predoctoral Fellowships (this years applications are due in early November).
+I strongly encourage exceptional students to apply for NSF's Predoctoral Fellowships.
 Both approaches are possible within my lab, and my philosophy is to allow students in any kind of project as much flexibility in developing their research questions and approaches (empirical, modeling, etc) within the bounds of existing projects within my lab.

 In terms of the details, it is my general policy not to accept graduate students without student funding identified for at least most of the graduate degree.
 The Wildlife Biology Program can only support a limited number of students through TAships.
 Combined with the expense of conducting research on large scale ungulate ecology, I expect most of the graduate projects to be part of larger projects I have obtained at least initial funding for.

 Also note the deadline for admission to a fall semester is January 15th of that same calendar year.